Wednesday, 18 January 2012

 In Matthew 2:22, we are told:

 But when [Joseph] heard that Archelaus was reigning in Judea in place of his father Herod, he was afraid to go there.
-Then after being waned by God in an dream, he left for the regions of Galilee…
+Then after being warned by God in an dream, he left for the regions of Galilee…

 This is a classic example of an external undesigned coincidence.
 The narrative raises the natural question 'why is Joseph afraid to go to Judea when he learns that Archelaus in reigning there?'
 The answer is given by the Jewish historian Flavius Josephus.